dylanlangston/Roslyn-Stone/README.md

 The solution follows clean architecture principles with functional programming patterns.
 It implements best practices for dynamic code compilation and execution, including proper AssemblyLoadContext usage for memory management.

+### Isolated Execution Model

+Roslyn-Stone uses **isolated execution** aligned with file-based C# apps:

+**All Executions Are Isolated**
+- Every execution uses `SessionIsolatedExecutionService` with `UnloadableAssemblyLoadContext`
+- **Each execution is independent** - no state persistence between calls
+- Proper memory cleanup and security isolation
+- Mirrors `dotnet run app.cs` behavior - single-shot programs

+**Why Isolated-Only?** File-based C# apps (the target of this MCP server) are designed to run once and complete, not maintain state.
+Testing should mirror production: compile → execute → cleanup.
+Using Roslyn's Scripting API would cause memory leaks with NuGet packages since assemblies can never be unloaded from the default AppDomain.

 ### Key Components

-- **Context Management**: Thread-safe session lifecycle with automatic cleanup (30min timeout)
+- **Context Management**: Thread-safe tracking of execution metadata with automatic cleanup (30min timeout)
-- **Stateful Execution**: Variables and types persist within sessions for iterative development
+- **Isolated Execution**: All executions use UnloadableAssemblyLoadContext for proper memory management
+- **File-Based App Focus**: Every execution mirrors `dotnet run app.cs` - single-shot, independent
-- **Resource Discovery**: Query docs, packages, and state before execution for efficient workflows
+- **Resource Discovery**: Query docs and packages before execution for efficient workflows
 - **Token Optimization**: Prompts guide LLMs to create complete, runnable .cs files

 See `MCP_ARCHITECTURE.md` for detailed design documentation and `DYNAMIC_COMPILATION_BEST_PRACTICES.md` for compilation details.